 The Company periodically reviews and adjusts, as appropriate, the remaining useful lives and salvage values of rigs when certain events occur that directly impact such estimates.
 This includes changes in operating condition, functional capability and market and economic factors.
 On December 31, 2021, the Company had a change in accounting estimate, which resulted in a change in the useful lives of 12 rigs.
-This change did not have a material impact on the Company's financial statements for the year ended December 31, 2021.
+As a result, depreciation for the year ended December 31, 2022 was less than it would have been without this change in accounting estimate.
+During the year ended December 31, 2022, the change in accounting estimate resulted in a \$10.2 million lower depreciation on drilling rigs and equipment and a \$0.06 higher basic and diluted earnings per share.
+This change did not have a material impact on the Company's consolidated financial statements for the year ended December 31, 2021

-The remaining estimated average useful life of existing rigs in the Company's fleet as of December 31, 2021 is 11 years.
+The remaining estimated average useful life of existing rigs in the Company's fleet as of December 31, 2022 is approximately 12 years.